try-samuel/WiseCrack/README.md

 # WiseCrack - Your AI-Powered Mood Booster

+Before you go on, this app is really intended to be my first crack at mobile development.

 WiseCrack is a React Native app that helps users navigate their emotions by providing **AI-powered advice** and **mood tracking**.
 Whenever a user shares a problem, the app offers a **helpful response** followed by a **lighthearted joke** to improve their mood.
 Additionally, users can **track their moods over time** using Supabase.

 ---